About Janet Cannon's Poetry IsleWrite.com

 ESL TEACHER

-New School for Social Research, New York, NY (taught an ESL course titled "Reading American Writers"); Borough of Manhattan Community College, New York, NY (coordinated an ESL program and taught ESL courses); LaGuardia Community College, Queens, NY (taught ESL courses); Hostos Community College, Bronx, NY (taught ESL courses); La Dona Ana Community College, Las Cruces, NM (taught an ESL course); District Council 37, New York, NY (taught ESL courses); New York Association for New Americans, New York, NY (coordinated an ESL program and taught ESL courses); Federal Employment Guidance Services, New York, NY (taught a business English class); Liberty High School, New York, NY (taught High School ESL); Intermediate School #44, New York, NY (taught junior high English); Washington Irving Evening High School, New York, NY (taught a HS English course).
+New School for Social Research, Manhattan, NY (taught an ESL course titled "Reading American Writers"); Borough of Manhattan Community College, Manhattan, NY (coordinated an ESL program and taught ESL courses); LaGuardia Community College, Queens, NY (taught ESL courses); Hostos Community College, Bronx, NY (taught ESL courses); La Dona Ana Community College, Las Cruces, NM (taught an ESL course); District Council 37, Manhattan, NY (taught ESL courses); New York Association for New Americans, Manhattan, NY (coordinated an ESL program and taught ESL courses); Federal Employment Guidance Services, Manhattan, NY (taught a business English class); Liberty High School, Manhattan, NY (taught High School ESL); Intermediate School #44, Manhattan, NY (taught junior high English); Washington Irving Evening High School, Manhattan, NY (taught a HS English course).